A machine learning solver for high-dimensional integrals: Solving Kolmogorov PDEs by stochastic weighted minimization and stochastic gradient descent through a high-order weak approximation scheme of SDEs with Malliavin weights: Introduction

-The paper study a new computation scheme based on the Malliavin-based weak approximation and stochastic gradient descent in order to improve the method in \cite{BBGJJ}.
-We found that stochastic gradient descent is suitable for the Malliavin-based weak approximation in \cite{IY}\cite{NY}\cite{Y} when the dimension $d$ is high.
+The paper propose a new computation scheme based on the Malliavin-based weak approximation and stochastic gradient descent in order to obtain an extension of the methods in \cite{BBGJJ}\cite{BBCJN}.
+We found that stochastic gradient descent method is suitable for implementation of the Malliavin-based weak approximation in \cite{IY}\cite{NY}\cite{Y}.
 The high-dimensional integrals appearing in weak approximation of high-dimensional SDEs or high-dimensional Kolmogorov PDEs are easily solved with good accuracy through ``Malliavin weighted" minimization.
 We check that the proposed method works well in high-dimension case such as $d=100$.

 After reviewing the weak approximation with Malliavin weights (section 2), we provide a new stochastic gradient descent-based method (section 3).
 Numerical examples are shown in section 4.
 Section 5 concludes the method and mentions future works.